iWrote/pix2pix4plateGen/readme.md

 #### Solution (see .pptx):
 - Use photographs of [car butts](https://medusa.fit.vutbr.cz/traffic/research-topics/general-traffic-analysis/holistic-recognition-of-low-quality-license-plates-by-cnn-using-track-annotated-data-iwt4s-avss-2017/)
 - Char to monochrome.
-- Wipe said butts.
-Brand with a new number.
+- Brand with a new number.
-- Reshade/Rescorch.
+- Reshade